projectacrn/acrn-hypervisor/doc/developer-guides/coding_guidelines.rst

 CS-12: A single space shall exist right after semicolons in for-loop headers
 ============================================================================

-A single space shall exist right after semicolons that separete the different expressions in for-loop headers.
+A single space shall exist right after semicolons that separate the different expressions in for-loop headers.

 Compliant example::